johnypark/ConvNets-keras/ConvNets_keras/UpdateLogs.md

 Found that activation layer should be placed after the skip connection in the Residual Blocks.
 Fixed the issue.

-- Investigating on the initializers:
+- Investigating on the initializers: Updated them to ResNet-RS settings.

 1. Convolution Layer initialization